6 Steps to Improving Self-Esteem

 2. Determine and Prioritize Your Values

 Consider what is truly valuable in your life.
-Once we determine and prioritize our values, and stick by them consistently, it helps boost our confidence – for making values based decisions, and for being able to trust ourselves to stick with the program that we set for ourselves.
-If you can’t trust yourself, how can trust anybody else?
+Once we determine and prioritize our values and stick by them consistently, it helps boost our confidence—in making values-based decisions and in being able to trust ourselves to stick with the program that we set for ourselves.
+If you can’t trust yourself, how can you trust anybody else?

 3. Write Down Your Goals

-By writing down your goals it pushes those to the back of our subconscious helping us actually push towards achieving them.
-When we are thinking about accomplishing goals we are in more of a positive state of mind further increasing our confidence.
+Writing down your goals pushes those to the back of your subconscious, helping us push towards achieving them.
+When we think about accomplishing goals, we are in a more positive state of mind, further increasing our confidence.

 4. Create a Dream Board